Retreat and Ecology Campus Courses

 Registration: Because the Ecology and Retreat Campus offers immersion classes, please note that enrollment is restricted to one course during this session.
 Register for courses in LOCUS.

 Class days and times: Our summer classes typically meet Monday–Thursday, 9 a.m.–5 p.m. or Monday-Friday, 9 a.m.–5 p.m.
 Students will spend a portion of the designated time in class, out in the field, attending events, and on field trips.
+Students who register for housing are expected to be on site the Sunday before classes start.

 Activities: Staff members are currently developing an activity calendar for students.
 The schedule will include academic and social activities; from bonfires on campus to trips into the Woodstock downtown area.